orourked/potential-broccoli/README.md

 java -jar target/weather-api-1.0.0.jar
 ```

-This will create an API endpoint at http://localhost:8080/api/weather/query.
-Optionally, supply a
-port number to run the application other than the default 8080:
+Optionally, supply a port number to run the application other than the default 8080:

 ```bash
 java -jar target/weather-api-1.0.0.jar --server.port=9999